danieledipompeo/spencer-test/content/authors/luca-traini/_index.md

   - Team
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Luca Traini is a postdoctoral researcher at the Department of Computer Science and Engineering, and Mathematics of University of L’Aquila, and member of the SPENCER (Software PErformaNCe EngineeRing) laboratory.
+His research interests centre around software performance engineering, encompassing both human and technical aspects, with the goal of improving techniques and methodologies for software performance assurance.